esmf-org/esmf/src/addon/ESMX/README.md

     dir: path/to/test/data
 ```

 In this example two components are built into `esmx_app` explicitly.
 (Read about [dynamically loading of components from shared objects at run-time](#dynamically-loading-components-from-shared-objects-at-run-time) later.)
-The `ESMX_Data` component is built into `esmx_app` by default.
-This example disables this behavior.

 Each component is given a name, here `TaWaS` and `Lumo`, respectively.
-Components will be referenced by this *component-name* in the run-time configuration (esmxRun.yaml) discussed below.
-Component names are case-sensitive!
+Components will be referenced by this *component-name* in the run-time configuration (`esmxRun.yaml`) discussed below.

+**CAUTION:** Component names are case-sensitive when used e.g. by default to construct library names, etc. However, they are treated case-insensitive when referenced from within the `esmxRun.yaml` file due to the case-insensitive nature of Fortran when referencing modules via the USE statement.

+ESMX comes with a default data component called `ESMX_Data`.
+It is built into `esmx_app` by default.
+This example disables this behavior by setting `disable_comps: ESMX_Data`.

 There are *three* top level sections recognized in the ESMX build file.
 Each is introduced by a specific key using the [YAML](https://yaml.org/) map syntax: `application:`, `components:`, and `tests:`.
 The value associated with each key is a map of key/value pairs.
 The available option keys under each top level section are discussed below.